kcwongjoe/serial_port/README.md

 });

 //  --- Add a send process ---
-bool sendString = false; // Set as true to send string.
+bool sendString = false; // Everytime you set as true, message will be sent.
 After sent, it will return to false. serialPortLooper.setSendStringPreProcess([&sendString]() {
     std::string sendAscii;